Adaptive Combat Rifle: Origin of the Magpul Masada

-Remington and Bushmaster adaption
+Bushmaster and Remington acquisition

 In January 2008, the design of the Magpul Masada was licensed to Bushmaster Firearms International and the production version of the Masada became known as the Bushmaster ACR.

-The rifle was initially developed over a period of five months and was planned to replace the M16 completely independent of government funding.
+The ACR was initially developed over a period of five months and was planned to replace the M16 completely independent of government funding.
 Prototypes were displayed at the 2007 SHOT Show in Orlando, Florida.
 Originally scheduled for release in the second quarter of 2008, Bushmaster announced on May 16, 2008, that the consumer release would be delayed until the first quarter of 2009, owing to a focus on military projects.
-On November 18, 2008, Bushmaster released a statement saying, "The ACR is being redesigned to be a superior offering to compete for the next generation US Army infantry carbine and subcompact weapon requirement and will be available to select customers in 2009".
+On November 18, 2008, Bushmaster released a statement saying, "The ACR is being redesigned to be a superior offering to compete for the next generation U.S. Army infantry carbine and subcompact weapon requirement and will be available to select customers in 2009".

-Bushmaster Firearms, with the help of Remington Arms, (a sister company in the Freedom Group, Inc. portfolio that includes Bushmaster, Remington, Marlin, and DPMS Panther Arms brands) have also made extensive design changes based on extensive environmental and functional testing specifically to meet the emerging requirements of the US military in both the carbine and subcompact weapon versions of the ACR family.
+Bushmaster Firearms, with the help of Remington Arms, (a sister company in the Freedom Group, Inc. portfolio that includes Bushmaster, Remington, Marlin, and DPMS Panther Arms brands) have also made extensive design changes based on extensive environmental and functional testing specifically to meet the emerging requirements of the U.S. military in both the carbine and subcompact rifle versions of the ACR family.
 They made sure that the ACR will be capable to endure certain conditions such as exposure to sand, dirt, mud, and water.

-The initial ACR design was offered in the Army's Individual Carbine competition.
+The initial design of the ACR was offered in the Army's Individual Carbine competition.
 In late 2011, Remington unveiled an improved version specifically for the competition.
 Improvements included a magnesium lower receiver, A2-style pistol grip, collapsible but non-foldable stock, carbine length gas system, a new barrel nut (which eliminates the quick change barrel), and a folding charging handle.
-These changes made the weapon 1.8 lbs (.8 kg) lighter.
+These changes made the weapon 1.8lbs (.8kg) lighter.
 The Individual Carbine competition was cancelled before a winning weapon was chosen.

 Remington also unveiled a sub-compact variant called the ACR-C Personal Defense Weapon (PDW).
 This version retains the features of the Individual Carbine variant, except that the folding stock was kept and the barrel was shortened to 9.5 inches.
 With the stock folded, it is only 19.5 inches long.
 Remington has replaced this variant with the ACR-PDW.

 In January 2014, Bushmaster unveiled a designated marksman rifle version of the ACR.
 It includes the Magpul PRS adjustable stock, a longer 18.5 in full profile 416 stainless steel melonite coated barrel (that retains the carbine-length gas system) with 1:7 inch rifling twist, and a Geissele enhanced trigger.
 The DMR ACR weighs 8.75 lb and has an MSRP of $2,799.